Robert-Clark-1990/MSP1_Mill_Comedy/README.md

 5. This will create a link, visible just below the GitHub Pages title in a green box.

 # Credits

 ### Content

-All content was written by the developer, Robert Clark with permission from Milly Armstrong Clark.
+All written content was created by the developer, Robert Clark with permission from Milly Armstrong Clark.

 ### Media

 All images were created by the developer, Robert Clark, with permission from Milly Armstrong Clark.

+All podcasts and videos provided used with permission from Milly Armstrong Clark.

 ### Acknowledgements